Duac Acne Gel

 Duac Formulation And Strength

-Clindamycin 1% benzoyl peroxide 5% gel: Topical gel containing clindamycin (1.2% clindamycin phosphate ) at a concentration equivalent to 1 % w/w (10 mg/g ) and benzoyl peroxide 5% w/w (50 mg/g ).
+Topical gel containing clindamycin (1.2% clindamycin phosphate ) at a concentration equivalent to 1 % w/w (10 mg/g ) and benzoly peroxide 5% w/w (50 mg/g ).
 A white to slightly yellow coloured gel.

-Duac Acne Cream is for topical use only.
 Therefore, Duac Acne Cream should applied in a thin film over entire affected area once daily.
-Moreover, use of this liquid in the evening after washing gently with a mild cleanser and fully drying.
-On the other hand, If it dose not rub into the skin easily, too much is being applied.
+Moreover, use Duac Cream For Acne in the evening after washing gently with a mild cleanser and fully drying.
+On the other hand, If Duac Gel dose not rub into the skin easily, too much is being applied.
 More importantly the hands should be washed after application.
-Patients may also use a moisturizer as needed.
-If excessive dryness or peeling occurs, frequency of application should reduced or application temporarily interrupted for less than once daily dosing frequencies.
-Patients must advised that excessive application with not improve efficacy but it may increased the risk irritation.
+Patients may also use a moisturiser as needed.

 Clindamycin 1 / benzoyl peroxide 5/ gel;

-Two to five weeks of treatment may be required before a therapeutic effect is observed.
-The safety and efficacy of this product have not studied beyond 12 weeks in acne vulgaris clinical trials.
+The safety and efficacy of Duac Gel For Acne have not studied beyond 12 weeks in acne vulgaris clinical trials.
 So, the prescriber should evaluate the benefit continuing treatment beyond 12 weeks of uninterrupted cream use.

-Duac (Clindamycin + Benzoyl Peroxide) Cream Gel Ointment Dosage For Children
+Duac Dosage For Children

-Duac (Clindamycin + Benzoyl Peroxide)Ointment Cream Gel For Acne Contraindications
+Duac Cream For Acne Contraindications

-Duac Acne Cream contraindicated in patients who have demonstrated hypersensitivity to lincomycin , clindamycin, benzoyl peroxide or any components of the Dual Ingredients.
+Duac Acne Cream contraindicated in patients who have demonstrated hypersensitivity to lincomycin , clindamycin, benzoyl peroxide or any components of the Dual Gel Ingredients.
 And patients with, or with a history of regional enteritis, ulcerative colitis , or antibiotic associated colitis (including pseudomembranous colitis).

 Duac Gel Warning And Precautions

 Contact with the mouth, eyes, lips, other mucous membranes or areas of irritated or broken skin should avoided.
 In case of accidental contact, rinse well with water.
 Moreover, during the first weeks of treatment, an increased in peeling and reddening will occur in most patients.
 Depending upon the severity of these side effects, patients can use a moisturiser.
-And temporarily reduce the frequency of application of this ointment or temporarily discontinue use.
+And temporarily reduce the frequency of application of Duac Gel Cream For Acne or temporarily discontinue use.
 However, efficacy has not established for less than once daily dosing frequencies.
 Concomitant topical acne therapy should used with caution because a possible cumulative irritancy may occur.
 Which sometimes may get severe, especially with the use of peeling, desquamating, or abrasive agents.
-If severe local irritancy Like. severe erythema, severe dryness and itching, severe stinging burning ) occurs than this medication should discontinued.
-As benzoyl peroxide may cause increased sensitivity to sunlamps should not used and deliberate or prolonged exposure to sunlight should avoided.
-When exposure to strong sunlight cannot avoided, patients should advised to use a sunscreen product and wear protective clothing.
-If a patients has sunburn, this should resolved before using this medicine.
-The product may bleach hair and coloured or dyed fabrics.
-Most importantly, avoid contact with hair, fabrics, furniture or carpeting.

 Pseudomembranous Colitis

-Pseudomembranous colitis has been reported with nearly all antibacterial agents, including clindamycin, and may range in severity from mild to life threatening, with an onset of up to severe weeks following cessation of therapy.
-Although this is unlikely to occur with topically applied UAC, if prolonged or significant diarrhoea occur or the patients experiences abdominal cramps, treatment should be discontinued immediately and the patient investigated further, as the symptoms may indicate antibiotic associated colitis.
+Although this is unlikely to occur with topically applied UAC, if prolonged or singificant diarrhoea occur or the patients experiences abdominal cramps, treatment should be discontinued immediately and the patient investigated further, as the symptoms may indicate antibiotic associated colitis.

 Resistance To Clindamycin